-A venerable witness of human life for more than four decades, Terry Gross (b.
-1951), through her radio program Fresh Air, has engaged thousands of individuals for conversation, revelation, and insight on society’s inescapable issues.
+A venerable witness of human life for more than four decades, Terry Gross (born February 14, 1951), through her radio program Fresh Air, has engaged thousands of individuals for conversation, revelation, and insight on society’s inescapable issues.

 Someone’s new novel or a movie or CD can seem trivial compared to the day’s headlines.
 But whereas ‘timely’ interviews can become dated very quickly, the pleasure we gain from the finest books and movies and music stays with us.
 So does our interest in the people who create them.

 “True art,” wrote German economist E.F.
 Schumacher, “is the intermediary between man’s ordinary nature and his potentialities.”
 Gross’s close attention to both the person and their art enables her audience to better understand both as an inseparable entity.

 All I Did Was Ask is a selection of artists, chosen by Gross, including John Updike, Mary Karr, Isabella Rossellini, Samuel L. Jackson, and Johnny Cash.